MAGBOY/legal/terms.md

 ### English, not Legalese.

 Most Terms of Service and Privacy Policy documents are unreadable.
-They are written by and for lawyers, and in our opinion are not very effective.
+They are written by and for lawyers, and in our opinion, they are not very effective.

 Because we believe in establishing long-term relationships with our readers and listeners, we decided to use plain English instead, to make our terms as clear as possible.